WWOOFING AT SCALES NATURE PARK

 Wall painting of marine creatures and vessel replica used around Grand Manan Island in the late 19th century.

 You can also check out their outside exhibits, e.g. “A Walk through time”, that shows photos of the early settlement and social and economic development of the island, or the Deep Cove School House.
-It’s Grand Manan’s longest running one-room school house, from 1889 to 1947.
+It ran from 1889 to 1947, which makes it Grand Manan’s longest operating one-room school house.

 Lastly, don’t miss the nearby sign post, to learn how far away certain places are from the island!